 Most traditional kimchi recipes like this use red pepper powder (available at any Asian market) to slather every morsel of the veggies.
 Check out our fresh pepper-only kimchi recipe here.

 Note: When buying red pepper powder, be sure to check the ingredients to make sure that red pepper is the ONLY ingredient.
 Some brands include salt or even preservatives.
 We want to control our own salt level, so only buy the pure stuff!
-At the Asian market, I could not find a brand that was not made in China.
-If anyone knows of a domestic brand (or at least from nearer), please comment!
+At the Asian market, I had to dig and ask around, and I eventually found a few Korean brands where the peppers were actually grown in Korea.
+Korean pepper powder is less intensely red than the stuff from China, and most of the brands offered were from China.
+(Bonus points for authenticity!)

 Recipe: Traditonal Kimchi